Danses Buissonnières 2023

 LABdiff, a New Model!

-In an effort to revamp its presentation, creation and programming models, Tangente has added a new approach to its presentation practices.
-The presentation laboratory (laboratoire de diffusion – LABdiff) is a new model designed to encourage the creative process and its transformations, supporting selected artists through incubation and creative experimentation phases.
+In an effort to revamp its creation and programming models, Tangente has added a new approach to stimulate artistic practices.
+LABdiff is a new model designed to encourage the creative process and its transformations, supporting selected artists through incubation and creative experimentation phases.

 LABdiff encourages advanced exploration and creation as well as a laboratory-inspired approach to presentation, connecting artists, communities, and the public in order to forge new links between practices and dialogues.